 I've come a long way from the hodge-podge that is my first-ever quilt to that which inspires me now.
 I started my quilt pattern company, Gen X Quilters, in 2010.
 I also am the founder and former president of the Columbus Modern Quilt Guild (now the Columbus Modern Quilters).

 I love teaching (ahem, recruiting new fabric addicts) at local quilt shops and enjoy presenting lectures for guilds on modern traditional quilting and my love of samplers.
-I have appeared on Quilting Arts TV, and my designs are published in Quiltmaker's 100 Blocks, Quiltmaker’s Quilts from 100 Blocks, Fons & Porter's Easy Quilts, McCall's Quilting, American Quilter Magazine, Generation Q Magazine and Modern Quilts Unlimited.
+I have appeared on Fons & Porter's Love of Quilting TV and Quilting Arts TV, and my designs are published in Quiltmaker's 100 Blocks, Quiltmaker’s Quilts from 100 Blocks, Fons & Porter's Easy Quilts, Fons & Porter's Love of Quilting, McCall's Quilting, American Quilter Magazine, Generation Q Magazine and Modern Quilts Unlimited.
 Sister Sampler Quilts is my first book with Fons and Porter Books, a division of F&W in 2015.

 I hope this space will help connect quilters so that we may keep quilting going strong in years to come.
 I look forward to hearing about you too!